George Grey, 7th Earl of Stamford: Marriage and legacy

 Lord Stamford and Warrington married twice, but had no legitimate offspring; firstly in 1848 to Elizabeth King Billage (1823–1854), daughter of John Billage, a Cambridge shoemaker, and secondly in 1855 to Catherine Cocks (1826–1905), daughter of Henry Cocks, kinsman of the Earl Somers.

-After inheriting his family's substantial estates at Enville in Staffordshire, Bradgate Park and elsewhere in Leicestershire (including the village of Groby), Dunham Massey in Cheshire, and Stalybridge in Lancashire, Lord Stamford and Warrington commissioned the building of St Margaret's Church, Dunham Massey in 1851.
-Built in honour of his only sister, Lady Margaret Milbank, the church was completed in 1855 being consecrated by the Bishop of Chester.
+After inheriting his family's substantial estates at Enville in Staffordshire, Bradgate Park and elsewhere in Leicestershire (including the village of Groby), Dunham Massey in Cheshire, and Stalybridge in Lancashire, Lord Stamford and Warrington commissioned the building of St Margaret's Church in Dunham Massey in 1851.
+Built in honour of his only sister, Lady Margaret Milbank, the church was completed in 1855 being consecrated by the bishop of Chester.
 Patron of several advowsons, the Earl also owned numerous ancient lordships of manors.

-Following his second marriage to Catherine Cox, the Earl commissioned the architect, M.J.
-Dain of Dain & Parsons, London, to design a hall for him to replace the lodge previously used during the hunting season, which was named Bradgate House.
-Built by local builder Thomas Rudkin, Bradgate House was completed in 1856 and was built in the Jacobean style, it was called the Calendar House because it had 365 windows, 52 rooms, and 12 main chimneys.
-There was also a magnificent stable block built on a lavish scale, when he was made Master of the Quorn in 1856 and thought to have cost £30,000.
-In 1860, twelve farms of his land at Bradgate were submerged to form Cropston Reservoir.
-In 1879, he donated 16 acre of his land at Stalybridge to the borough council as a public park (Stamford Park) and sold further land for housing development.
+Following his second marriage to Catherine Cocks, the Earl commissioned the architect M. J. Dain of Dain & Parsons, London, to design a new hall to replace the lodge previously used during the hunting season, which was named Bradgate House.
+Built by the local contractor Thomas Rudkin, Bradgate House was completed in 1856 in the Jacobean style.
+It became known as the Calendar House because it reportedly contained 365 windows, 52 rooms, and 12 main chimneys.
+A substantial stable block was also constructed around this time, following his appointment as Master of the Quorn in 1856, and was thought to have cost £30,000.

+In 1860 twelve farms on his Bradgate estate were submerged to create Cropston Reservoir.
+In 1879 he donated 16 acre of land at Stalybridge to the borough council for use as a public park (now Stamford Park) and sold additional land for housing development.